vanheeringen-lab/genomepy/README.md

 The chromosome sizes are saved in file called `<genome_name>.fa.sizes`.

 You can choose to download gene annotation files with the `--annotation` option.
-These will be saved in BED and GTF format.
+These will be saved in (gzipped) BED and GTF format.

 ```
 $ genomepy  install hg38 UCSC --annotation